jessitron/git-happens/exercises/moveToBranch.md

 ## Variation B
 "I want master to match what's on origin"

-(no, we haven't covered this, but a lot of you probably have this question)
 I do this a lot.
-Branch to save current work, and then:
+Commit and branch to save current work, and then:

     git reset --hard origin/master